Ainsdale: Governance

 The area of Ainsdale, together with the adjoining settlement of Woodvale, and a significant part of Birkdale, forms a single electoral ward named Ainsdale, it is currently represented by three councillors on Sefton Council.
+As of May 2023, they were Janet Harrison (Labour), Lynne Thompson (Liberal Democrat) and Tony Brough (Conservative).

-For parliamentary elections, the ward is part of the Southport constituency, currently represented by the Conservative MP, Damien Moore, who was elected at the 2019 United Kingdom general election.
+For parliamentary elections, the ward is part of the Sefton Central, currently represented by the Labour MP, Bill Esterson, who was elected at the 2010 United Kingdom general election when the seat was fought for the first time.

+As part of constituency boundary changes effective at the 2024 United Kingdom general election, the town moved from the Southport constituency.

 Landmarks

 Ainsdale Mill, built circa 1800 on the site of an earlier wooden mill, was an impressive - and functional - landmark until its closure in 1965 and later demolition.
 A branch railway line from Ainsdale railway station served the corn mill during its operating years.
 The original Ainsdale timber post windmill served both Ainsdale and Birkdale and is mentioned in 1631 as being ‘in the possession of Cuthbert Rimmer’, in a lease from Robert Blundell.

-Ainsdale boating lake, along with the beach itself, were popular tourist attractions, and thus Lakeside Hotel (now known as The Sands) was built to accommodate those wishing to stay in the area.
+Ainsdale boating lake, along with the beach itself, are popular tourist attractions, and thus Lakeside Hotel (now known as The Sands) was built to accommodate those wishing to stay in the area.
 However, a large campsite was also well populated in the busiest periods of the year.